Toonami (British and Irish TV channel): Launch

-On 9 July 2003, Turner announced that a standalone Toonami channel would replace CEX beginning in September 2003 and move to the kids section on the EPG, with a Turner spokesperson citing that the adult market being "crowded and competitive" as the reason for CEX's closure.
+On 9 July 2003, Turner announced that a standalone Toonami channel would replace CNX beginning in September 2003 and move to the kids section on the EPG, with a Turner spokesperson citing the adult market being "crowded and competitive" as the reason for the channel's closure.

-On 1 September, it was officially announced that CNX would rebrand as Toonami on 9 September, and on that day, CNX's slot on Sky Digital and NTL was moved to the "Kids" sections and relabelled as Toonami, which launched at 6 am on that day.
+On 1 September, it was officially announced that CNX would rebrand as Toonami on 8 September, and on that day, CNX's slot on all three platforms was moved to the "Kids" sections and relabelled as Toonami, which launched at 6 am on that day.

 However, TOM (who was TOM 2, despite America already having switched to TOM 3) was not voiced by Steven Blum (minus when Lockdown aired on the channel in 2003), instead given a new voice actor: Christian Stevenson, otherwise known as DJ BBQ.
 Stevenson earlier hosted the CNX show Trailer Park alongside Ed Leigh.
 Previously, when Toonami was still a block on Cartoon Network UK, the block used TOM 1 and had a voice similar to Tansit from Space Ghost Coast to Coast narrating in its bumpers, which many fans believed to be TOM's voice.

 In 2005, Toonami was added to the TV and video on demand kids' package for VNL's HomeChoice (now TalkTalk TV).
 Broadcasting for the channel involved using advanced MPEG-4 compression technology, the first TV channel in the world to do so.

 On 6 March 2006, Toonami changed its focus from action cartoons to entertainment in general, as the channel moved to Sky 602 and began airing five live-action shows: Backyard Science, Parker Lewis Can't Lose, Stencil, Hangin' with Mr. Cooper and Life with Derek.
-Additionally, the entire design of the channel was overhauled, with the stark, simplistic black, white and red logos replaced with blue, as well as the introduction of giggling, blob-like mascots that populate the advertisement bumpers and channel idents.
+Additionally, the entire design of the channel was overhauled, with the stark, simplistic black, white and red logos replaced with blue, as well as the introduction of giggling, blob-like mascots that populated the channel's bumpers and idents.